Haplogroup L1

 Haplogroup L1 is a human mitochondrial DNA (mtDNA) haplogroup.
 It is most common in Central Africa and West Africa.

 It diverged from L1-6 at about 140,000 years ago (140.6 +33.7/−33.0 kya 95% CI).

-Its emergence is associated with the early peopling of Africa by anatomically modern humans during the Eemian, and it is now mostly found in African pygmies.
+Its emergence is associated with the early peopling of Africa by anatomically modern humans during the Eemian, and it is now mostly found in Central African foragers.

+Ancient DNA

+Among the less than 1% of subgroups of macro-haplogroup L found among the population in Europe, haplogroup L1b is present; haplogroup L1b in Europe, which is often found in West Africa, has been dated to 10,000 BP.

 Distribution

 Haplogroup L1 is found most commonly in Central Africa and West Africa.
-It reaches its highest frequency among the Mbenga Pygmies.
+It reaches its highest frequency among the Mbenga people.

 It is likely that it was formerly more widespread, and was constrained to its current area as a result of the Bantu migration (which is largely associated with haplogroup L2).

 Haplogroup L1 has been observed in specimens from the island cemetery in Kulubnarti, Sudan, which date from the Early Christian period (AD 550–800).

 An ancient Beaker culture individual at the Camino de las Yeseras in Spain (San Fernando de Henares, Madrid; [I4245 / RISE695] F) has also been found to carry the L1b1a mitochondrial haplogroup.